nilshoell/secret-sharing/README.md

 ## Introduction

-If you want to learn more about Shamir's Secret Sharing algorithm, I recommend to start with the Wikipedia article linked above.
+If you want to learn more about Shamir's Secret Sharing algorithm, I recommend to start with the Wikipedia article linked above or the explanations from [B. Poettering](http://point-at-infinity.org/ssss/)s implementation.
 In short, the algorithm can be used to split a secret (e.g. a passphrase or other secret key) into multiple (`n`) _shards_ or _shares_.
 These can then be distributed to multiple people or entities, and the algorithm guaratees (if implemented correctly) that no single shard can be used to retrieve any information about the original secret.
 A minimum number of shards required (`m`) can be defined, and any combination of shards (at least `m` out of `n`) can be used to reconstruct the original secret.